Policy Changes — Effective Immediately for Spring 2020 Housing

 - GPA Policy

 - Student academic success is one of the primary goals of Housing and Residence Life at the University of Alaska Southeast.
 Students are expected to maintain a cumulative GPA of 2.0 or above to reside in Student Housing.
 If GPA drops below a cumulative GPA of 2.0, the privilege to live in Student Housing may be revoked.
 If you wish to appeal this process and live in Student Housing, you must provide a written appeal.
-In determining whether to allow a continuation of the Student Housing contract, the Associate Director of Residence Life will consider any special circumstances or unique hardships that led to the academic difficulty and make a recommendation for 1) a continuation of the Housing Contract with completion of a prescribed Academic Action Plan or 2) termination of the housing contract based on unsatisfactory academic progress.
-The Associate Director will consider your need and desire to remain in Student Housing, the potential impact on other members of the Student Housing community, and the academic action plan proposed.
-If the Associate Director grants permission for the student to live in Student Housing while holding a cumulative GPA below 2.0, the Associate Director has the right to require a directed action plan designed to require utilization of campus services and attendance in classes, and assign a member of the Residence Life team to monitor progress.
-If, after the appeal to live in Student Housing while holding a cumulative GPA below 2.0 has been approved, the requirements set in the academic action plan are not being met, the Associate Director may immediately revoke the privilege to remain in Student Housing, ending the Housing contract based on unsatisfactory academic progress.
+In determining whether to allow a continuation of the Student Housing contract, the Director of Housing & Residence Life will consider any special circumstances or unique hardships that led to the academic difficulty and make a recommendation for 1) a continuation of the Housing Contract with completion of a prescribed Academic Action Plan or 2) termination of the housing contract based on unsatisfactory academic progress.
+The Director will consider your need and desire to remain in Student Housing, the potential impact on other members of the Student Housing community, and the academic action plan proposed.
+If the Director grants permission for the student to live in Student Housing while holding a cumulative GPA below 2.0, the Director has the right to require a directed action plan designed to require utilization of campus services and attendance in classes, and assign a member of the Residence Life team to monitor progress.
+If, after the appeal to live in Student Housing while holding a cumulative GPA below 2.0 has been approved, the requirements set in the academic action plan are not being met, the Director may immediately revoke the privilege to remain in Student Housing, ending the Housing contract based on unsatisfactory academic progress.
 If you fail to raise your GPA above a 2.0 or show significant improvement in GPA by the end of the semester in which you take part in the directed action plan, you will not be approved to live in Student Housing until cumulative GPA is above 2.0.

 - Apartment residents may use personal grills outside of their unit provided they abide the following safety guidelines.
 Charcoal grills, smokers, or any gasoline or liquefied petroleum gas-fired stove or similar device should be used safely - no less than 15 feet from any structure, including roof overhangs.
 Electric grills are exempt from this distance requirement; however, please note that smoke allowed to enter into the unit from the porch area may set off the fire sensors in the entry areas.